jhall/jhall.github.io/_pages/research.md

 ## Publications

+"Can Tolling Help Everyone?
+Estimating the Aggregate and Distributional Consequences of Congestion Pricing."
+Journal of the European Economic Association.
+19:441-474.
+2021.
+     Published version | Online appendix | Replication files

+"Tolling Roads to Improve Reliability" (with Ian Savage).
+Journal of Urban Economics.
+113:103187.
+2019.
+    Published version | Replication files

+"Is Uber a Complement or Substitute with Public Transit?" (with Craig Palsson and Joseph Price).
+Journal of Urban Economics.
+108: 36-50.
+2018.
+    Published version | Replication files

+"Pareto Improvements from Lexus Lanes: The Effects of Pricing a Portion of the Lanes on Congested Highways."
+Journal of Public Economics.
+158: 113-125.
+2018.
+    Published version | Online appendix | Replication files

+"A Semi-Analytical Approach for Solving the Bottleneck Model with General User Heterogeneity" (with Yang Liu and Marco Nie).
+Transportation Research: Part B. 71: 56-70.
+2015.
+    Published version

 "Alternate explanations for the blue paradox do not withstand statistical scrutiny."
 With Kyle C. Meng, Gavin G. McDonald and Christopher J. Costello.
 Published in **<i>Proceedings of the National Academy of Sciences</i>**, 115 (52), E12124–E12125, 2018. ([Paper](https://doi.org/10.1073/pnas.1818687115){:target="_blank"}.
 [Ungated](http://grantmcdermott.com/papers/mcdermott2019blueparadox-reply.pdf){:target="_blank"}.
 [Code](https://github.com/grantmcdermott/blueparadox){:target="_blank"}.)

 "The Blue Paradox: Preemptive Overfishing in Marine Reserves."
 With Kyle C. Meng, Gavin G. McDonald and Christopher J. Costello.
 Published in **<i>Proceedings of the National Academy of Sciences</i>**, 116 (12), 5319–5325, 2019. ([Paper](http://dx.doi.org/10.1073/pnas.1802862115){:target="_blank"}.
 [Ungated]({{ site.url }}/papers/mcdermott2019blueparadox.pdf){:target="_blank"}.
 [Code](https://github.com/grantmcdermott/blueparadox){:target="_blank"}.
 [Blog post and media coverage]({{ site.url }}/2018/08/29/blue-paradox-pnas/){:target="_blank"}.)